In this guide, you'll learn:

 Isn’t that the point of beta-testing, anyway?

-Sending product update emails is all about speaking directly to your customers and making sure you’re communicating the benefits of the latest update instead of simply stating what it does.
+And at the end of the day, sending product update emails is all about speaking directly to your customers and making sure you’re communicating the benefits of the latest update instead of simply stating what it does.

-If your goal is to get customers to check out the new update, use visuals (like images, GIFs, and videos) to illustrate how they can get started.
+If your goal is to get customers to check out the new update, use visuals (like images, .gifs, and videos) to illustrate how they can get started.
 If you want them to read more about the update, link to a blog post.

 There’s so much room for creativity when it comes to generating user interest and engagement from product update emails!